 No, Credit Karma is not a scam.

 You’ll have to create an account and provide your personal information… including our social to verify your identity and pull your credit, but unlike other so-called “free credit score” sites there’s NO CREDIT CARD or any purchase required.
 (Credit Karma makes money by recommending advertisers’ financial products to its members.)

 Credit Karma provides a cool new way to track your overall credit health without paying a fee.
 Just create a free Credit Karma account, answer a few questions to identify yourself, and you’ve got your score.

 I was impressed with how easy—and fast—getting my credit score was with Credit Karma.
 They also provide:

-- A graph showing your credit score over time.
+- A graph showing your credit score over time

-I’ve now been using Credit Karma for four years.
+I’ve now been using Credit Karma for over five years.
 (Can’t believe it’s been that long!)
 It’s still my go-to source for how my credit score is doing, and I’ve found the comparison and simulation tools invaluable for seeing how certain decisions (like getting a new credit card or reducing my average credit card usage will influence my score.

 Disclosure: When I first tried Credit Karma I was so impressed that they offered as much info as they did for free when so many sites were charging $15 a month.
 Months later, Credit Karma asked to become an affiliate partner with this Website and I gladly agreed.
 This means that we get a couple bucks if you sign up for their site.
 If you do so, it’s a way to get a free credit score and support the free content on this site, so THANK YOU if you choose to support us in this way.